cognitect-labs/aquamacs-support/README.md

 ~~~
 (clojure-mode (clj-repl-command "clojure -A:dev"
-    "clojure -X:socketserver :port 1337"
+                                "clojure -A:test"))
-				                 "java -jar clojure.jar"
-				                 "clojure"))
 ~~~

 When using `Control-c Control-z` with this `.dir-locals.el` you will be able to:

 * Press enter to immediately use the first option `clj -A:test`
 * Browse other options with up and down arrow keys.
-  * All previously used REPL launching commands are available as options after browsing past the last item in your .dir-locals.el
+  * All previously used REPL launching commands are available as options after browsing past your `.dir-locals.el` provided commands.
 * Search for a command in your .dir-locals.el and command history with `Option-r`

 `Control-z` will automatically launch a REPL with the first defined command in the loaded `.dir-locals.el`